Lillian Osborne High School: LOHS TV

 LOHS TV was created in the 2019–2020 school year to replace morning announcements.
 The organization produces live daily updates on news within the school.
 The production is mostly student-run and all announcements are released and archived on the group's YouTube account.
 In the 2020–2021 school year, the organization added weekly Mandarin broadcasts that summarized news updates from the week.
 The Mandarin LOHS TV team broadcasts live every Friday at 5pm.

-Fine Arts
+Fine arts

-The school has a jazz band, concert band, musical theatre, visual arts, drama, graphic design, animation, and photography programs.
+The school has jazz band, concert band, technical theatre, musical theatre, visual arts, drama, graphic design, animation, and photography programs.
 The musical theatre class performed Alice in Wonderland and the open drama production performed Peter Pan in 2010.
 In 2011 the musical theatre class performed The Wiz and the open drama production performed The Hunchback of Notre Dame.
 The various bands perform and have concert nights at the school.
 The Annual ArtsFest is a year-end celebration of the works produced by Lillian Osborne students in their studies.